 Locals love Wilf & Adas, a warm and welcoming spot with exposed brick, an open kitchen and friendly staff.
 The cozy restaurant, which is located in the Bank Street neighbourhood near the Canadian Museum of Nature, makes almost everything from scratch (including fresh-squeezed juices and house-smoked bacon) and sources it as locally as possible.
-Sip a smoothie, coffee or mulled apple cider (the latter can be spiked) while deciding between classic greasy breakfasts, vegetarian frittata or poached eggs in an avocado.
+Sink your teeth into a classic greasy breakfast, vegetarian frittata or poached eggs in an avocado.
 Don’t eat eggs?
 Order lunch fare like the meatloaf burger or poutine galvaude.
-Although you usually have to wait for a table, that’s the perfect excuse to go relax at the Arlington Five café next door or sip a beer at Flora Hall Brewing just a block away.
+If you have to wait for a table, go relax at the Arlington Five café next door, or sip a beer at Flora Hall Brewing just a block away.

-This snug, underground hidden gem located on vibrant Elgin Street in downtown Ottawa is proudly “TV-free since ‘93”, which means the focus is on homemade food, quality beverages and community love.
-All weekend-long, The Manx pub serves long-time favourites like classic egg breakfasts, huevos rancheros and a curried vegan tofu scramble.
+This snug, underground hidden gem located on vibrant Elgin Street downtown is proudly “TV-free since ‘93”, which means the focus is on homemade food, quality beverages and community love.
+All weekend long, The Manx pub serves long time favourites like classic egg breakfasts, huevos rancheros and a curried vegan tofu scramble.
 Lunch-like options are also popular, including the Manx BLT (with maple glazed bacon) and grilled cheese.

-A self-professed “not so greasy spoon”, Chesterfield’s is an everyday brunch destination (except Tuesdays, when the restaurant is closed).
-Although menu items at the trendy Wellington West eatery are healthier than your average diner – including several vegetarian options – you’ll still find the satisfying flavours you crave.
-Go for classics like the frittata or the breakfast slider or try the French Canadian tourtière (meat pie), Jamaican benny or chicken and waffles (or pancakes).
+A self-professed “not so greasy spoon”, Chesterfield’s serves brunch every day they’re open.
+Although menu items at the trendy Wellington West eatery are healthier than your average diner—including several vegetarian options—you’ll still find the flavours and textures you crave.
+Go for classics such as the two-egg breakfast or frittata, or try the Jamaican benny or chicken and waffles (or pancakes).
 Your tastebuds won’t miss the grease!

 Brunch with a Mediterranean twist is the focus at Mazarine in downtown Ottawa.
-Enjoy a fusion of flavours like avocado toast with za’atar, shakshuka with spicy tomato sauce and pancakes with sweet cardamom.
-The lamb sandwich (a great burger substitute) and marinated chicken skewers are deliciously juicy.
-Plus, local products are highlighted, including Dominion City beer (try a beermosa – beer and orange juice!) and Happy Goat Coffee.
-Open for breakfast and lunch, Tuesdays through Sundays.
+Enjoy a fusion of flavours like avocado toast with za’atar, spicy shakshuka, pancakes with sweet cardamom, and beef kofta sandwich with tahini.
+Beverages include mimosas, Caesars and local Happy Goat Coffee.

 Ottawa’s culinary scene goes beyond brunch.
 Check out other great Ottawa restaurants that will have you drooling.